chiragkyal/redhat-blogs/cert-manager-multi-arch.md

 ### Replace the CA bundle certificate

 OpenShift's Proxy certificates enable custom Certificate Authorities (CAs) for secure egress connections, through the `trustedCA` field and a dedicated proxy validator in the `openshift-config-managed` namespace.
 You can refer the [documentation](https://docs.openshift.com/container-platform/4.14/security/certificates/updating-ca-bundle.html) for understanding CA bundle certificate.
+This step is only necessary when using custom CA to manage the trusted certs inside OpenShift and that Internet CAs like the certs issued online can skip this step.

 Now, lets do the replacement